- Have no problems taking credit for someone else's hard work (especially if that person is a subordinate)

 An un-encrypted script gives unscrupulous entities the opportunity to claim its programmatical logic as their own.
 I've been in quite a number of meetings with software vendors where they shamelessly admitted to the idea or "inspiration" behind their latest "feature" being taken from publicly available open source tools.
 In essence, what that boils down to is "they" (the commercial software vendor) get to profit off of someone else's labor.
 It can be argued that 'maybe, just maybe, that person is ok with it'.
 I say; Maybe.
 Maybe not!

-The cold, harsh reality is, some people simply cant resist the temptation to piggyback off someone else's work.
-The most important goal of enScryption.com is to ensure when they do attempt to figure out how your code works, they're met with numerous formiddable obstacles.
+The cold harsh reality is; there are many engineers out there who simply cant resist the temptation to plagiarize.
+The goal of enScryption.com is to ensure when they do attempt to figure out how your code works, they're met with numerous formiddable obstacles.

 Protect your Source Code